CaioMBA/ProjectTemplate-HytaleMod/README.md

 This repository is a **cloneable Hytale Java plugin architecture template**.
 It is intended to be copied and renamed for new plugin/mod projects.

+## Project status

+This template is stable and intentionally minimal.
+There is no planned feature roadmap right now, but issues and PRs are welcome.

 ## What this template is

 - A starter project with a **DDD-inspired folder structure** adapted for Java/Hytale.